The Doctor Will See You Now On Ch. 44; A New Season Of ‘Doc Martin’ Begins

 The last is often reserved for a self-medicator, someone who’s injected Botox into her eyelid, or the hapless policeman in the last few seasons, Joe Penhale (John Marquez), who preaches zero tolerance and everyone else complies — with zero tolerance for him.

 The other villagers don’t listen much more closely to Martin who insists on being called Doctor Ellingham, but of course everyone calls him Doc Martin.
 (Ellingham is an anagram of producer Dominic Minghella’s last name.)
 And except for Louisa and one or two others, they aren’t what you’d call lovable — nosy, dim, unhygienic.
 But they give as good as they get, particularly Ian McNeice as Bert Large, the portly plumber turned restaurateur.
-As you can see from the third clip in these highlights from Series One:

 The cinematography captures the beauty (if not the mystery) of Cornwall, though the focus is squarely on the human interactions.